wintere/introhpc-archive/advanced-slurm/lesson.md

 * The `USER` column is the DuckID of the user who launched the process.
 * The `RES` column measures RAM per process in KB.
 * The `CPU%` column measures the percentage of CPU time used by the process.
-A 100% indicates full usage of a CPU core.
+100% indicates full usage of a single CPU core.
 * The `MEM%` column indicates the percentage of memory the process is using.
 * The `TIME` column indicates how long the process has been running in seconds.